manazoid/Manazoid/README.md

 Hi there! 👋

 - 👀 I’m interested in webdev and devops
-- 🌱 I’m currently learning Docker, Golang and React JS
+- 🌱 I’m currently learning Docker, Typescript, Golang and React
 - 📫 How to reach me uralkir@gmail.com